 I Have an MTHFR Gene Mutation

-I had never heard of the MTHFR mutation until a almost two years ago when I lost a second child to preterm labor.
+I had never heard of the MTHFR mutation until almost two years ago when I lost a second child to preterm labor.
 I wonder how many families can be spared the loss of their children by instituting a routine screening for this not-that-uncommon mutation.
-A diagnosis and referral to a Perinatologist in the beginning of my pregnancy probably would have saved the lives of my son Jacob, born at 22 weeks, and my daughter Madelyn, born at 25 weeks.
+A diagnosis and referral to a perinatologist in the beginning of my pregnancy probably would have saved the lives of my son Jacob, born at 22 weeks, and my daughter Madelyn, born at 25 weeks.
 It is my hope that the information I have gathered here can help save someone else's child.

 My Daughter was Born Too Soon, Too Small

 What is MTHFR?

 No, it's not an abbreviation for a swear word...